Who we are

 Throughout this Fair Processing Notice you will see reference to an organisation called NHS Digital who are the national provider of information, data and IT systems for commissioners (such as the CCG), analysts and clinicians in health and social care.
 NHS Digital provide information based on identifiable information passed securely to them by Primary and Secondary Care Providers who are legally obliged to provide this information.
 The way in which NHS Digital collect and use your information can be found here:

 Our Commitment to Data Privacy and Confidentiality Issues

-We are committed to protecting your privacy and will only process personal confidential data in accordance with the Data Protection Act 1998, the Common Law Duty of Confidentiality and the Human Rights Act 1998.
+We are committed to protecting your privacy and will only process personal confidential data in accordance with the General Data Protection Regulation, the Common Law Duty of Confidentiality and the Human Rights Act 1998.
 The various laws and rules about using and sharing confidential information, with which the CCG will comply, are available in “A guide to confidentiality in health and social care” which is published on the NHS Digital website.

 All data controllers must notify the Information Commissioner’s Office (ICO) of all personal information processing activities.
 Our ICO Data Protection Register number is Z3619984 and our entry can be found in the Data Protection Register on the Information Commissioner’s Office website

 Everyone working for the NHS has a legal duty to keep information about you confidential.
 The NHS Care Record Guarantee and NHS Constitution provide a commitment that all NHS organisations and those providing care on behalf of the NHS will use records about you in ways that respect your rights and promote your health and wellbeing.